Airborne Infectious Agents Plan

 - 3.1.3 Health Screening: Employees will be screened for symptoms of the infectious disease at the beginning of their shift.
 Employees are to self-monitor throughout their shift and report any new or emerging signs or symptoms of the infectious disease to their supervisor, or the dailycheck.cornell.edu health screening application.
 An employee showing signs or symptoms of the infectious disease should be removed from the workplace and should contact a healthcare professional for instructions, or a complete return to work process defined by the university.
 The health screening elements will follow guidance from NYSDOH and CDC guidance, if available.

 - 3.1.4 Face Coverings: When in use, face coverings must cover the nose and mouth, and fit snugly, but comfortably, against the face.
 The face covering itself must not create a hazard (e.g., have features could get caught in machinery or cause severe fogging of eyewear).
 The face coverings must be kept clean and sanitary and changed when soiled, contaminated, or damaged.
 All employees are required to comply with Cornell's Face Mask requirements on the COVID-19 Response webpage.

 - 3.1.5 Physical Distancing: Physical distancing will be followed as much as feasible.
 Avoid unnecessary gatherings and maintain a distance of at least six feet (or as recommended by the NYSDOH/CDC for the infectious agent) from each other when feasible and safe to do so.

 - In situations where prolonged close contact with other individuals is likely, use the following control methods bolded below where and when appropriate.
 As changes with the COVID-19 pandemic occur so may our distancing requirements:

-- a. restricting or limiting customer or visitor entry;
+- a. restricting, limiting, or procedures for customer or visitor entry;

 - b. limiting occupancy or density;